lcpsd/one-page-fonte-viva/README.md

-# A institutional on page react app
+# A institutional one page build with Next.js
 ![start screen](https://i.imgur.com/60gNmOy.png)

 ## How to run